hharnisc/meteor-accounts-admin-ui-bootstrap-3/README.md

 ## Iron Router Integration

 This tool plays nice with Iron Router package, add to following configuration to your router.
+Or take a look at this [working example](https://github.com/hharnisc/meteor-accounts-admin-ui-bootstrap-3-demo).

 **router.js**
 ```javascript